awsdocs/aws-iot-docs/developerguide/avs-integration-aws-iot-gs-nxp.md

    python3 bin_dump.py CertificateName-private.pem.key CertificateName-private.pem.key.bin
    ```

-For information about options for generating credentials for production devices at scale, see [Device Provisioning](https://docs.aws.amazon.com/iot/latest/developerguide/iot-provision.html)\.
+For information about options for generating credentials for production devices at scale, see [Device provisioning](iot-provision.md)\.

-**To set up your device in the Alexa Voice Service Developer console**
+**To set up your device in the Alexa Voice Service developer console**

 1. Navigate to the root folder and open the NXP Migration Guide\.